Norman Creek (footballer): Career

 On 1 August 1919 Creek was awarded a permanent commission in the Royal Air Force with the rank of lieutenant.
 However, he was transferred to the unemployed list on 12 September 1919, and his permanent commission cancelled on the 16th.

 He then went up to Cambridge University where he won his first "Blue" in 1920.
 Injury prevented him playing in 1921, but he earned his second blue the following year.

 He first began playing for Corinthian in 1919 and remained associated with the club until the 1930s.
 He signed amateur forms with Darlington and made two Football League appearances between 1922 and 1924.

 His solitary appearance for the England team came on 10 May 1923, when he scored in a 4–1 victory over France although he also won five caps for the England amateur team, scoring four goals on his debut.

 Between 1923 and 1954, he worked as a schoolteacher at Dauntsey's School, Wiltshire teaching "games" and Geography, during which time he also played cricket for Wiltshire.
 While at the school, he helped organise the Local Defence Volunteers.

 He was also a cricket writer for the Daily Telegraph, and wrote various books including "A History of the Corinthian Football Club" (1933) and "Centre Half – Attack or Defence?".

 Creek returned to military service during the Second World War, being granted a commission for the duration of hostilities as an acting pilot officer on probation in the Training Branch of the Royal Air Force Volunteer Reserve on 9 March 1941.
 He was confirmed in his rank on 9 September.
-On 28 May 1943, by which time he was an acting flight lieutenant, Creek was made a Member of the Order of the British Empire.
+On 28 May 1943, by which time he was an acting flight lieutenant, Creek was appointed a Member of the Order of the British Empire (MBE).

-After retiring from playing he continued his association with the England amateur team as their manager.
-He was also managed the Great Britain Olympic Football Team during the 1950s and 1960s, whilst working for the Football Association.
+After retiring from playing he continued his association with the England amateur team as their manager, as well as serving as Director of Coaching for the professional team, assisting Walter Winterbottom.
+He also managed the Great Britain Olympic Football Team during the 1950s and 1960s, whilst working for the Football Association.